This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 You can also get a walk-up permit for backcountry camping on the day-of if you are interested in being more off-the-grid.

 If you aren’t able to book a campsite in the park, download the Dyrt Pro app for a map of all the free campsites in the surrounding area!

 If you want to camp but also want the comforts of home, renting a campervan is a great option!
 My favorite campervan company is Travellers Autobarn!
 Their vans have a stove, microwave, fridge and sink, and can sleep 3 people inside of it.
 Also, they have unlimited miles which is something that most campervan companies don’t offer!
 You can pick up the van at their location in Los Angeles, San Francisco, or Las Vegas.

 If you’re coming from the south – I highly recommend staying at Trinidad Bay Bed & Breakfast.
 This Cape-Cod-style home features spacious rooms with California King beds with spectacular ocean views, and a 3-course breakfast!

 If you’re arriving from the north, stay in nearby Crescent City.
 I’ve heard great things about the Lighthouse Inn, which is close to the water and also conveniently located to restaurants in town.

 The most centrally-located hotel to Redwood National Park is the Holiday Inn Express in Klamath.
 It has great reviews, and is within about a 20 minute drive to most sections of the park.
-There’s also a few Airbnb’s that are centrally located, like this 3-bedroom cottage in Klamath.
+There’s also a few VRBOs that are centrally located, like this cute cabin in the woods near Klamath!.